 Ringworm can affect cats of all ages.
-This fungal infection thrives on skin, causing brittle, broken hairs to fall of quickly|
+This fungal infection thrives on the skin, causing brittle broken hairs to fall out quickly.

-|Thyroid Disease||Cats with over or underactive thyroids often experience higher levels of hair loss.
+Cats with an over or underactive thyroid often experience higher levels of hair loss.

-Some cats are prone to seasonal allergies which increase shedding i.e. pollen or foodborne allergies.
+Some cats are prone to seasonal allergies that increase shedding, i.e. pollen or foodborne allergies.

-Which Breeds Of Cat Shed The Least?
+Which Breed Of Cat Sheds The Least?

 - Oriental Shorthair Cat